QuantEcon/lecture-python-intro/in-work/markov_chains.md

 ## Overview

-Markov chains are a standard way to model sequences of random values with some dependence between observations.
+Markov chains are a standard way to model time series with some dependence between observations.

+For example,

+* inflation next year depends on inflation this year
+* unemployment next month depends on unemployment this month

-Markov chains are one of the workhorse models of economics and finance.
+In fact Markov chains are one of the workhorse models of economics and finance.

 The theory of Markov chains is beautiful and insightful, which is another excellent reason to study them.

-In this lecture, we will
+In this introductory lecture, we will

 * review some of the key ideas from the theory of Markov chains and
 * show how Markov chains appear in some economic applications.